-As a parent to kiddos adopted out of difficult situations, here are the things I totally wish someone would have said to me prior to adoption:
+As a parent to kiddos adopted out of difficult situations, here are the things I wish I heard prior to adoption:

 1) It’s not gonna feel good all of the time.

 2) Nurture is awesome, but genetics are huge.